 God has always found us loveable.
 He created us, saw us, and said “It is good.”
 God is good and we came from Him.
 Keep this truth in your mind and your heart.

 Looking at nature, space, the vastness of the skies, and the beauty of all the colors nature offer, one can only look in amazement.
 But no matter how amazing and beautiful these things are, God showered us with favor and love.

 Longing is part of human life.
 We long for things and people.
 We will always want something.
-Sometimes, it’s bad for us, sometimes it’s good.
-Longing for God and His ways may always be present in all our list of wants.
+Sometimes, it’s bad for us, and sometimes it’s good.
+Longing for God and His ways may always be present in all our lists of wants.

 What are the Best Psalms to Read

 Best can indeed be quite subjective.
 What might be the best for one person might not be the best for others.
 But in this case, we have determined the best by looking at which psalms speak to and for us most proficiently.

 Best Psalms For Comfort

 He says, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
 The Lord Almighty is with us; the God of Jacob is our fortress.